grantsrb/langpractice/README.md

         loss_to_beat = best_actual_loss*(1-threshold)
         If loss_to_beat is further away from actual loss, then a learning rate change is more likely to occur.
+    "min_lr": float
-    "loss_fxn": str
+        the minimum learning rate allowed by the scheduler "loss_fxn": str
         the name of the class to use for the loss function. i.e.
         "CrossEntropyLoss"